mdonmez/moves/docs/architecture.md

 # Architecture Overview

-Moves is designed as a modular, real-time system that combines speech recognition, natural language processing, and machine learning to provide intelligent presentation navigation.
+moves is designed as a modular, real-time system that combines speech recognition, natural language processing, and machine learning to provide intelligent presentation navigation.
 This document provides a comprehensive overview of the system architecture, design patterns, and component interactions.

 ## Table of Contents